deco3500-2017/TeamBeyondBeingThere/README.md

 Currently, students rely too much on the market day to learn about clubs, and they can only get event information from limited clubs they have joined.
 The UQ ClubHub app offers another pathway for students, via which they can participate in events and decide to join a club later.
 ![workflow](https://raw.githubusercontent.com/deco3500-2017/TeamBeyondBeingThere/master/Design%20Process/Week%2013%20-%20Wrap-up/workflow.png)
+*The workflow of participating in a club and events*

 All participants of user tests think the app is valuable for them.
 Though almost all clubs have their Facebook pages, participant users think the information offered by UQ ClubHub is more relevant to them and might be useful when they need it.
 The social diagram feature can potentially help them to know more friends.